oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 Finally if we look at the pods themselves we see that there are five storefront pods.
 A point on pod naming, the first part of the pod name is actually the replica set the pod is in, so the three pods starting `storefront-5f777cb4f5-` are actually in the replic set `storefront-5f777cb4f5` (the old one) and the two pods starting `storefront-79d7d954d6-` are in the `storefront-79d7d954d6` replica set (the new one)

-Basically what kuberntes has done is created a new replica set and started some new pods in it by adjusting the number of pod replicas in each set, maintaingi the overall count of having 3 pods available at all times, and only one additional pod over the replica count set in the deployment.
-Over time as those new pods come onlinein the nre replica set **and** pass their readiness test, then they can provide the service and a the **old** replica set will be reduced by one pod, allowing another new pod to be started.
+Basically what Kuberntes has done is created a new replica set and started some new pods in it by adjusting the number of pod replicas in each set, maintaining the overall count of having 3 pods available at all times, and only one additional pod over the replica count set in the deployment.
+Over time as those new pods come online in the new replica set **and** pass their readiness test, then they can provide the service and the **old** replica set will be reduced by one pod, allowing another new pod to be started.
+At all times there are 3 pods running.

 - Rerun the status command a few times to see the changes
   -  `kubectl get all`